modin-project/modin/docs/installation.rst

 Building Modin from Source
 --------------------------

-If you're planning on contributing_ to Modin, you will need to ensure that you are building Modin from the local repository that you are working off of.
+If you're planning on :doc:`contributing </contributing>` to Modin, you will need to ensure that you are building Modin from the local repository that you are working off of.
 Occasionally, there are issues in overlapping Modin installs from pypi and from source.
 To avoid these issues, we recommend uninstalling Modin before you install from source: